Latest COVID-19 impacts—Qld national parks, state forests and recreation areas. Check the latest information and updates.

 The new national park on Minjerribah—Naree Budjong Djara National Park—was declared on 25 March 2011 and includes the area previously known as Blue Lake National Park.

-Naree Budjong Djara National Park is jointly managed by the Quandamooka people and the Department of National Parks, Sport and Racing.
+Naree Budjong Djara National Park is jointly managed by the Quandamooka people and the Department of Environment and Science.
 The Traditional Owners and departmental officers work together to develop visitor management policies and operational procedures for the national park.

 For tourism information for all regions in Queensland see Queensland Holidays.